UmbratheUmbreon/PublicDenpaEngine/README.md

 Shygee - Additional Programmer

-## Liscence Summary
+## License Summary

-### You may
+### Permitted Actions

+You are permitted to perform the following actions:

 - Download and install this engine.

+### Required Actions

-### You must ask to
+You must obtain permission to perform the following actions:

-- Redistrubute the unmodified engine on a site besides GameBanana, Gamejolt, or Github.
+- Redistribute the unmodified engine on a website other than GameBanana, Gamejolt, or Github.
-- Use parts of this engine in another engine or mod WITH CREDIT.
+- Use parts of this engine in another engine or mod and provide credit.

-### You may, if you offer the same rights
+### Permitted Actions with Conditions

+You are permitted to perform the following actions under the following conditions:

-- Modify this engine and redistrubute the modified engine on Gamebanana, Gamejolt, or Github.
+- Modify this engine and redistribute the modified engine on GameBanana, GameJolt, or GitHub, provided that you offer the same rights to others.

+### Prohibited Actions

-### You may not, under any circumstances
+You are not allowed to perform the following actions under any circumstances:

-- Use this engine or parts of this engine commercially.
+- Use this engine or parts of this engine for commercial purposes.
-- Use parts of this engine in another engine or mod WITHOUT CREDIT.
+- Use parts of this engine in another engine or mod without providing credit.
-- Publicly redistrubute malicious or potentially harmful scripts that utilize this engine.
+- Publicly distribute malicious or potentially harmful scripts that utilize this engine.

+### Additional Conditions

+You agree to the following additional conditions:

+- You will not modify this engine in any way that violates the license agreement.
+- You will not distribute any modified versions of this engine that do not comply with the terms of this license agreement.

+This license agreement is subject to change at any time, and continued use of the engine constitutes acceptance of any such changes.

 ## Installation